Ideas for Valentines and Proposals in Wine Country

 If a little pampering is in order, consider getting a couples massage or other rejuvenating treatments at one of Sonoma County's amazing day spas.

 Get a massage inside a 22-foot wine barrel at Magical Massage in Glen Ellen.
-Or enjoy the luxurious Cabernet scrub at Kenwood Inn & Spa, where crushed grape-seeds, grape-seed oil, brown sugar, and honey are orchestrated into a deep, soothing massage.
+Or enjoy the luxurious Ti Amo Massage for Two, a dreamy, side-by-side, 80-minute massage paired with a bottle of bubbly at Kenwood Inn & Spa.

 And tucked away along the scenic Bohemian Highway in western Sonoma County, the Osmosis Day Spa Sanctuary is the only US day spa that offers the cedar enzyme bath, a rejuvenating Japanese heat treatment - and be sure to spend time in the meditation garden, sipping the spa's exclusive blend of organic herbal tea.